 System size and scalability are critical to establishing a macroalgae ocean farming industry that is capable of achieving an energy-relevant scale.
 Indeed, this FOA Category requires the development and deployment of technology capable of achieving farm productivity and scale that will eventually supply biomass at costs competitive with terrestrial biomass feedstocks such as agricultural residues or energy crops, both of which are assumed to be collected from millions of hectares of U.S. cropland.
-ARPA-E requests that applicants propose and present convincing information and arguments that demonstrate the potential for a proposed system design to scale to $\geq$ 1,000 hectares.
-This information should include a diagram of the farm and description of the scaling factors necessary to achieve the 1000 hectares farm size.
-Additionally this should include a description of the size and number of all critical unit operations, from hatchery to harvesting.
+ARPA-E requests that Applicants propose and present convincing information and arguments that demonstrate the potential for a proposed system design to scale to ≥ 1,000 hectares.
+This information must should include, at a minimum, a diagram of the farm and description of the scaling factors necessary to achieve the 1000 hectares farm size.
+Additionally this should include and a description of the size and number of all critical unit operations, from hatchery to harvesting.
 In Phase 2, the Experimental Deployment Phase, the underlying assumptions for system scalability will need to be validated experimentally with an ocean deployed prototype.